dendar/dsc-phase-2-project/README.md

 ### Model 2

-In this model, I kept all the independent variables that I used on model 1 but in addition also included zipcode as a categorical independent variable.
-I have choosen this variable because while exploring the data, I have had the sense that even though zipcode did not correlate with price there was more to it than what meets the eye.
+In this model, I kept all the independent variables that I used on model 1 but in addition also included zip code as a categorical independent variable.
+I have choosen this variable because while exploring the data, I have had the sense that even though zip code did not correlate with price there was more to it than what meets the eye.